JayGe/oci-python-sdk/examples/showoci/README.md

 ## showoci - Oracle Cloud Infrastructure Reporting Tool

+Slightly modified version of the below allowing use of token authentication from interactive login using used credentials with oci-cli.
+Option -k will use the token authentication information stored in a profile by the "oci session authenticate" command.

 SHOWOCI is a reporting tool which uses the Python SDK to extract list of resources from your tenant.
 It covers most of OCI components,
 Authentication by User or Compute using instance principals,